Distance: 15 km

 View Fullscreen Map

-From the parking lot, follow the old mining road alongside Kathleen Lake.
+From the parking lot, follow the old mining road through the forest and eventually alongside Kathleen Lake.
 You will reach a fork in the road with a log sign post which indicates to go left for King's Throne/Cottonwood Trail or right for Kathleen Lake.
 The sign post may be knocked down.
 If in doubt, always stay to the left on the road.
 Take the left and continue until you reach the second fork with another log signpost which indicates to go left for King's Throne or right for the Cottonwood Trail.
 Take the left path which immediately begins to climb steadily upwards.

 At the top of the ridge will be a plateau where you get a view of some of the mountains adjacent to King's Throne.
-However, you also get a taste of the brutal winds which can knock you straight off your feet, so you may decide to take a few photos and continue along the ridge right away.
+However, you also get a taste of the brutal winds that can knock you straight off your feet, so you may decide to take a few photos and continue along the ridge right away.

 Comments / Trip Reports